JuliaGraphics/Gtk.jl/docs/src/manual/gettingStarted.md

 # Getting Started

-We start this tutorial with a very simple example that creats an empty window of size 400x200 pixels and adds a button to it
+We start this tutorial with a very simple example that creates an empty window of size 400x200 pixels and adds a button to it
 ```julia
 using Gtk